CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	- Existing organization certificate
 		- Certificates must be in *.p12 or *.jks format
-		- - Ensure the certificate is added to the java trust store so that it is not necessary to ignore SSL warnings (see `HTTPS Communication Protocol - Ensuring Trust`)
+		- Ensure the certificate is added to the java trust store so that it is not necessary to ignore SSL warnings (see "HTTPS Communication Protocol - Ensuring Trust with an Organizational Certificate")

 		![](img/Installer_HTTPS_OrgCert.png)